Sathiskumarssf/Landing-Page-Creation/README.md

-I have created this project by MERN stack. sir can clone this project using "git clone https://github.com/Sathiskumarssf/Landing-Page-Creation.git" this comment for check my project sir can follow this stap and get idea about my project
+I have created this project by MERN stack. sir can clone this project using "git clone https://github.com/Sathiskumarssf/Landing-Page-Creation.git" this comment and for check my project sir can follow this step and get idea about my project

 1.for backend
   I.add .env file to the backend folder and add this things